SzepesiBalazs/SR-SportCalendar-Exercise/README.md

 - Include a link to each event to drive to a detail page.
 - Add an icon on hover to indicate the details view.
 - Add a new page where we display the data.
-- Add a "back" button to return to calendar view.